THE DOG DAYS ARE OVER 2.0

 DOG DAYS 2014 COPRODUCTION: Frascati Producties, SPRING performing arts festival, DansBrabant, La Briqueterie CDC du Val-de-Marne, tanzhaus nrw and TAKT Dommelhof

-DOG DAYS 2014 WITH THE FINANCIAL SUPPORT OF: The Government of Flanders and Performing Arts Fund NL
+DOG DAYS 2014 WITH THE FINANCIAL SUPPORT OF: The Flemish Government and Performing Arts Fund NL

 WITH THE SUPPORT OF Dance Reflections by Van Cleef & Arpels